devowhippit/devonhirth.com/src/portfolio/nyco-ui-patterns-framework/index.md

   <figcaption>
     <h4 class="h5 mb-3">Role: Lead Developer and Digital Product Designer</h4>
-    <p><a class="btn btn-primary" href="https://nycopportunity.github.io/patterns-framework" target="_blank" rel="noopener nofollow">nycopportunity.github.io/patterns-framework <svg class="icon mis-half" aria-hidden="true"><use xlink:href="#tabler-external-link"></use></svg></a></p>
+    <p><a class="btn btn-primary" href="https://nycopportunity.github.io/patterns-framework" target="_blank" rel="noopener nofollow noreferrer">nycopportunity.github.io/patterns-framework <svg class="icon mis-half" aria-hidden="true"><use xlink:href="#tabler-external-link"></use></svg></a></p>
   </figcaption>
 </figure>

 The NYCO User Interface (UI) Patterns Framework is a collection of tools and principles used to make creating UI pattern libraries fun for developers, transparent for teams, and sustainable beyond the lifecycle of digital products.
 It encourages the principles of utility-first atomic design, JavaScript framework independence, modularity, and portability.

 I started the framework with support and feedback from my team and our fellows while building the [ACCESS NYC UI Pattern Library](/portfolio/access-nyc/ui-patterns-library).
-It includes front-end development tools such as the <a href="https://github.com/cityofnewyork/patterns-cli" target="_blank" rel="noopener nofollow">Patterns Command Line Interface (CLI)</a>, which streamlines the development of pattern libraries by creating and organizing UI components according to the Framework's naming convention.
+It includes front-end development tools such as the <a href="https://github.com/cityofnewyork/patterns-cli" target="_blank" rel="noopener nofollow noreferrer">Patterns Command Line Interface (CLI)</a>, which streamlines the development of pattern libraries by creating and organizing UI components according to the Framework's naming convention.

 <figure class="figure mb-3">
 <div class="figure__matte h-auto">